Tencent: Healthcare and insurance

 Tencent officially commences operations of its first insurance agency platform, WeSure Internet Insurance Ltd. (WeSure), to work with domestic insurance companies such as Ping An Insurance.

-In August 2017, Tencent released AI Medical Innovation System (AIMIS) or Miying (觅影 in Chinese), which has two core competencies: AI medical imaging and AI-assisted diagnosis.
+In August 2017, Tencent released AI Medical Innovation System (AIMIS) or Miying (觅影), which has two core competencies: AI medical imaging and AI-assisted diagnosis.
 The AI Medical Innovation System (AIMIS) is capable of helping doctors screen for various diseases, such as diabetic retinopathy, lung cancer, and esophageal cancer, through its AI-assisted medical image analysis.
 Its AI-assisted medical diagnosis engine enables doctors to identify and estimate the risk of over 700 diseases, thereby improving the accuracy and efficiency of diagnoses.
 The system is currently undergoing clinical validation in more than 100 major hospitals in China.
 It has already assisted doctors in interpreting over 100 million medical images and has served nearly one million patients.
 Tencent's data indicates that recognition accuracy reaches 90% for esophageal cancer, 97% for diabetic retinopathy, and 97.2% for colorectal cancer.
 Overall, Chinese medical institutions and companies are adopting a proactive approach toward AI.
 Nearly 80% of hospitals and medical enterprises plan to implement or have already implemented medical AI applications, and more than 75% of hospitals believe that these applications will become widespread in the future.

 During the COVID-19 pandemic, Tencent helped source 1.2 million protective masks for American medical staff combating the virus.

 Data processing

 On 27 March 2020, a co-innovation lab was launched by Tencent who will be in collaborations with Huawei in developing a cloud-based game platform by tapping into Huawei's Kunpeng processor's power to build Tencent's GameMatrix cloud game platform.
 Along with further exploration in the possibilities of artificial intelligence and augmented reality elements in game.

 In October 2020, Tencent's AIMIS Image Cloud was introduced.
 AIMIS Image Cloud was designed to help patients manage their medical images and give permission to medical professionals to access their exams and reports.
 The AIMIS platform supports full images on the cloud to reduce repeated exams.
 It can also connect medical institutions at all levels through cloud based Picture Archiving and Communication Systems (PACS), allowing patients to take examinations in primary medical institutions and obtain expert diagnosis remotely.
 Doctors can conduct online consultations through Tencent real-time audio and video facilities when they encounter difficult cases and work collaboratively on images to communicate more efficiently.

 On 26 May 2020, Tencent announced it planned to invest 500 billion yuan (US$70 billion) over the next five years in new digital infrastructure, a major hi-tech initiative that would bolster Beijing's efforts to drive economic recovery in the post-coronavirus era.

+Tencent debuted its Tencent Hy line of large language models in September 2023.
+After a preview release in April 2026, the company's open-weights Hy3 model was made available under the Apache License in July 2026.
+Tencent previewed its Hy4 model in August 2026.